 The Purse Group at SDSU is a diverse team of graduate and undergraduate researchers using the tools of synthetic and physical organic chemistry to create new nucleoside analogues for applications in biophysical studies and chemical biology and to create and study self-assembling molecular systems.
 We seek to advance chemical knowledge for rational molecular design while providing useful tools to illuminate, manipulate, and study biology.

 The Purse Lab has invented a new cytidine analogue that becomes vastly more fluorescent upon incorporation into double-stranded DNA.
-Remarkably, the fluorescence turn-on response requires correct base pairing with guanosine, allowing visual discrimination of matched sequences, and shown in the photo below (left to right: single stranded probe, matched duplex, mismatched duplex).
+Remarkably, the fluorescence turn-on response is specific to correct base pairing with guanosine, allowing visual discrimination of matched sequences, as shown in the photo below (left to right: single stranded probe, matched duplex, mismatched duplex).
 This fluorescence turn-on response promises new applications in biophysics.
 Read the details here!